-Samples of solid tissues such as skin, foetal tissue or products of conception (“POCs”) may be sent to the laboratory for genetic studies.
+Samples of solid tissues such as skin, cord, foetal tissue or products of conception (“POCs”) may be sent to the laboratory for genetic studies.
 These may include the following:

 - Stillbirths or miscarriages where parents are known to carry chromosome rearrangements or abnormalities

 - Early spontaneous abortions with a history of 3 recurrent miscarriages